 If you have an excess IRA contribution from the previous tax year, you can carry it forward to the current tax year by reducing your current IRA contribution by the overage amount.
 While you’ll still have to pay the 6% penalty for the previous tax year, you won’t have to pay it again.

 If you’ve made an excess Roth IRA contribution, you can recharacterize it by moving the excess contribution and any earnings on that contribution to a traditional IRA.
 If you choose this route, you must complete the recharacterization by October 15.

 - When calculating earnings on excess IRA contributions, you must account for the performance of your entire IRA—not just the performance of the excess amount.
 This is often misunderstood or overlooked.

-- As mentioned above, if you remove excess contributions and earnings by the filing extension deadline (October 15), they will be treated as ordinary income.
+- As mentioned above, removing excess contributions and earnings by the filing extension deadline (October 15) will be treated as ordinary income.
 If you’re under age 59 ½, you’ll have to also pay the 10% early withdrawal excise penalty on them.

 - If you made a traditional IRA contribution and a Roth IRA contribution in the same tax year and had excess contributions, you must remove the excess Roth IRA contribution first.

 - Correcting the same IRA by removing the excess contribution from the same IRA that initially triggered the excess is crucial.
 You cannot select a different IRA to rectify the situation if you hold multiple IRAs.

 - Last contribution as the excess: If you made multiple contributions to the IRA, the most recent one is considered the excess contribution.

 Questions about handling excess IRA contributions (and preventing them from happening again)?
 One of our financial advisors can help!